 In Isaiah's book God reminded the Jews, and by extension reminds us that our religion is about:

-2. Truth - Our sharing the truth with those outside the church building, not just hearing the truth preached to us twice a week.
-My task is to teach you so you can teach others, not so you can judge how good or enjoyable my lessons are.
+- Truth - Our sharing the truth with those outside the church building, not just hearing the truth preached to us twice a week.
+The preacher's task is to teach the church so the church can teach others, not so that the members can judge how good or enjoyable his lessons are.

-3. Holiness - God wants us to be holy, not just act holy during worship services.
-If you don't like being holy (meaning purity, goodness, sincerity) then you won't like heaven because there's no sin there - only holiness.
+- Holiness - God wants us to be holy, not just act holy during worship services.
+If you don't like being holy (meaning pure, good, sincere) then you won't like heaven because there's no sin there - only holiness.

 To be a religious person you must not be ashamed of your holiness because that's what separates you from the world.
 Some Christians are embarrassed by their holiness because they still want to be accepted by the world.